 Graduate Division Fellowships

 NOTE: The Spanish & Portuguese Department provides supplementary funding to recipients of the Graduate Division Dissertation Year Fellowship (DYF) and Graduate Research Mentorship (GRM), subject to annual budgetary review.
-The supplement provides a “top-off” to the stipend to match the salary of the recipient’s teaching level (Assistant, Associate, or Fellow).
+For 2023-24, the supplement will bring the total stipend up to $32,000.

 Graduate students can apply for a number of fellowships and mentorship opportunities to fund their education and research.
 The following is a summary of fellowships offered by Graduate Division; detailed information is available in the Graduate Student Financial Support for Continuing Students manual.

 Designed to assist recipients in acquiring and developing advanced research skills under faculty mentorship.
 Faculty mentors are expected to be in frequent contact with the student participants and to assist them with research leading to the development of a doctoral dissertation.
 The program is open to students who have completed at least one but no more than three years of UCLA doctoral study at the time of application and have not yet advanced to candidacy.
 Awardees and faculty mentors will be asked to submit a year-end program evaluation.
 All nominees must be US citizens or permanent residents or registered California AB540.